 3 Particular reference to the above qualifications should be included in the biographical profile to be circulated by the Director of the Bureau.

-ANNEX 3 TO resolution 208 (Dubai, 2018)
+ANNEX 3 TO resolution 208 (REV. BUCHAREST, 2022)

 Guidelines for appointment of the optimum numbers of vice-chairmen for Sector advisory groups, study groups and other groups